lucaslima7027/django/readme.md

 # Django

-This is a project with a basic django app to study More information about https://cs50.harvard.edu/web/2020/
+This is a project with a basic django app that I used to study\
+More information about https://cs50.harvard.edu/web/2020/